LudekCizinsky/scalable-processing/report.md

 us = spark.read.json("/datasets/yelp/user.json")
 ```

 I then ran the queries specified below.
+Note that each of the functions returns
+`spark dataframe` object.
+I then got the concrete answers by calling either
+`collect()` or `count()` methods on these objects.
+This is to avoid unnecessary
+overhead.

 ## Q1